Notes on vötgil. HOME

 people who speak other dialects of English.

-Firstly, iqglic affricates T and D before R, so "true" becomes 'tcrw',
+Iqglic affricates T and D before R, so "true" becomes 'tcrw', from which

-Second, iqglic writes the English long I as 'uy', rather than 'ay',
+Iqglic writes the English long I as 'uy', rather than 'ay', hence we get

 Unrelated to iqglic, many words in v0tgil have random consonants